|Member||Representing/Most Recent Term|

 Rentschler’s undergraduate work was completed at Huntington University and she earned her Master’s degree from Olivet Nazarene University.
 During 2010 and 2015, she served as an adjunct professor at Huntington University.
 She lives in Columbia City with her husband and three children.

 B. J. Watts

-B. J. Watts, who serves as the Board’s Chair, has 17 years of experience as a teacher and coach with the Evansville Vanderburgh School Corporation (EVSC).
+B. J. Watts has 17 years of experience as a teacher and coach with the Evansville Vanderburgh School Corporation (EVSC).
 He currently serves as Executive Director of Opportunities through Partnerships that Transform and Inspire (OptIN), which is part of the EVSC.
 Watts has taught 6th Grade Social Studies and Science, as well as Physical Education for grades K-6 at Vogel Elementary in Evansville.
 Originally from Scottsburg, he is a graduate of the University of Southern Indiana where he was a member of the basketball team, and received his M.Ed. from Indiana Wesleyan University.
 Watts is a member of the Evansville Teachers Association (ETA), Indiana State Teachers Association (ISTA), and a member of the National Association of State Boards of Education (NASBE) Governmental Affairs Committee.
 He currently serves as the Varsity Girls Track Coach at Evansville F. J. Reitz High School, and is a former member of both the Mayor’s Education Round Table (2004-2010) and the Evansville City Council from 2001-2012, including serving for five and a half years as council president.
-Watts is also an Evansville business owner, and a Licensed Insurance Broker with Freeman, Will & Niemeier, Inc. He was appointed to the SBOE by Governor Mike Pence and reappointed by Governor Eric Holcomb on June 30, 2018 to June 30, 2022.
+Watts is also an Evansville business owner, and a Licensed Insurance Broker with Freeman, Will & Niemeier, Inc. He was appointed to the SBOE by Governor Mike Pence and reappointed by Governor Eric Holcomb on June 30, 2022 to June 30, 2026.